 The fact is, whenever you hire a marketing agency or consultancy they’re not going to know your industry as well as you do.
 If you hire a tax accountant, they won’t immediately understand the nuances of your expense structure.
 If you hire a sales coach, they won’t be in meetings with your team, hearing the prospect from day one.
 You will always know your industry better than any consultant ever could.

 And that’s the entire point.

 Being so close to your industry is one of the main reasons you ask for an outside perspective.
-Chances are, you’ve been beating your head against a wall trying to solve your problem—whether that be lead generation, brand awareness, keeping the sales funnel full, etc.—for a very long time.
+Chances are, you’ve been beating your head against a wall trying to solve your problem—whether it's lead generation, brand awareness, or keeping the sales funnel full—for a very long time.
 You need someone with fresh eyes, fresh ideas, and different experience to get you through that barrier.

 In our own experience gathering data, we’ve run into scheduling problems which threw off research, customers who won’t respond to communications, and a simple lack of time for conversations and input gathering.
 So ask yourself this question: Does how an agency solves the problem really matter if you're ultimately getting the problem solved?

 People buy emotionally, and they always will.